How to Remove Cat Hair From Everything

 For sheer or delicate curtains, the static brush attachment on a vacuum hose works without pulling threads.

-For leather car seats, damp microfiber cloth, same as a leather sofa.
+Leather car seats, damp microfiber cloth, same as a leather sofa.

 The kit